bisht-100rav/Project-Car-Race-Game-/README.md

 Game involves a frame rate of (64) tick which can be adjusted inside the code.

-To run this game You need Pycharm 3.0 // Python 3.0 installed in your compputer.
+To run this game You need Pycharm 3.0 // Python 3.0 installed in your computer.
 All the files including sprites and sound must be within "CarRace.py" named file.